 The regional geographic factors can be found in Table No. 1 Geographic Area Cost Factor.
 Table No. 1 lists school districts alphabetically, with some districts having multiple factors.
 There are two values to the right of the district name: the Index and the Percentage.
-Insert the listed percentage for the school district into the red text cell for category 14.01.
+The listed percentage for the school district will automatically populate according to the location listed on the Project Summary page.
 The spreadsheet will automatically calculate the reduced or additional construction cost due to the geographic location of the project.